HannesHaglund/my-emacs/README.md

 ## "Installation"

-Running
+Open the init.el buffer in emacs and run the following:

 ```
-python3 install.py
+M-x eval-buffer
+M-x overwrite-emacs-d
+M-x restart-emacs
 ```

-Will overwrite the relevant files in ~/.emacs.d.
+This will overwrite the relevant files in ~/.emacs.d and restart emacs.